niemasd/How-to-Teach-Online/teach_online/example.md

 but you can read about my exam similarity detection methods in the [*Academic Integrity*](#academic-integrity-exams-exam-similarity-detection) section of this resource.

+(niemas-example-course-google-calendar)=
+## Course Calendar: Google Calendar

+For keeping track of course sessions, assessment release dates, and deadlines, I like to use [Google Calendar](https://calendar.google.com).
+I typically create two calendars: one "main" calendar that has the items described above, and a second "office hours" calendar that has all office hours for all members of the instructional staff.
+I like to use Google Calendar because it's easy to manage, share, and embed, and students can easily subscribe to the Google Calendar and have it sync with their laptop, phone, tablet, etc.

 (niemas-example-course-canvas)=
 ## Gradebook: Canvas